Rineloricaria strigilata

-Rineloricaria strigilata, commonly known as the Santa Cruz whiptail catfish, is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known from southern Brazil and Uruguay, with its type locality being listed as the Lagoa dos Patos basin near Santa Cruz do Sul.
+Rineloricaria strigilata, commonly known as the Santa Cruz whiptail catfish, is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish it occursin the southern Brazilian sata of Rio Grande do Sul and Uruguay, with its type locality being listed as the Lagoa dos Patos basin near Santa Cruz do Sul.
 It is typically found in environments with slow to fast water flow, clear to brown water, and a substrate composed of sand or mud.
-The species reaches 13.9 cm (5.5 inches) in standard length and is believed to be a facultative air-breather.
+This species reaches a standard length of 13.9 cm and is believed to be a facultative air-breather.